nicomadev/test-adr/accepted/0001-use-architecture-decision-record.md

 - it is still very usable even without a nice look and feel
 - it has no additional cost
 - it does not create unwanted complexity (e.g. having to manage deployment scripts)

+## More Information

+A more advanced tool may be needed in a mid-term or long-term future if the number of ADRs grows very large.